MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ### Connections not showing in in the data integrator

 Connections created in any environment will show up in the data integrator.
 However, you must be an admin on the environment where you create the connection.
-A common error is to create a connection on the Microsoft (Default) environment.
-You are not an administrator on that environment so you connection will not be available in the data integrator.
+A common error is to create a connection on the <MyCompany> (default) environment.

 Make sure you have appropriate authority on environments where you create connections so they will show up.